AdobeDocs/experience-manager-core-components.en/help/components/v1/image-v1.md

 On the **Features** tab you can define which options are available to the content authors when using the component including upload options, orientation, and cropping options.

+* **Enable Web Optimized Images** - when checked, the web-optimized image delivery service will deliver images in the WebP format, reducing image sizes on average by 25%.
+  * This option is only available in AEMaaCS.
+  * When unchecked or the web-optimized image delivery service is unavailable the [Adaptive Image Servlet](/help/developing/adaptive-image-servlet.md) is used.

 * Source

   ![](/help/assets/chlimage_1-19.png)